wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.5-dev8 =
+= 6.5-dev10 =

-Improved selection of YouTube preview images, added flush of cache when a Post or Page is updated, added check for SEO title, added Custom Settings to attachent and custom post types, small changes for NextGEN Gallery v2.0.
+Improved selection of YouTube preview images, added flush of cache when a Post or Page is updated, added check for SEO title, added Custom Settings to custom post types, small changes for NextGEN Gallery v2.0.0 (see Changelog).

 = 6.4 =